lishuai-97/lishuai-97/README.md

-- 👋 Hi, I’m @lishuai-97, a rubbish Master of Mathematics and a rookie Ph.D. student in CS.
+- 👋 Hi, I’m @lishuai-97, a Master of Mathematics and a rookie Ph.D. student in CS.
 - 😄 Dived into DL due to modest mathematical talent.
 - 👀 Interested in Mechine Learning and Deep Learning.
 - 🌱 Currently learning High Performance Computing.